banzaicloud/pke/README.md

 pke install master --kubernetes-api-server=MASTER_IP_ADDRESS:6443
 ```

->Please get the token and certhash from the logs or issue the following PKE command (pke token list) to print the token and cert hash needed by workers to join the cluster.
+>Please get the token and certhash from the logs or issue the `pke token list` command to print the token and cert hash needed by workers to join the cluster.
 >

 Once the API server is up and running you can add as many nodes as needed: